-Delivering the results to the management system is another big requirement, that needs to be done from scratch.
-This connection has several issues associated with the probe discovery, the results delivery, the test’s programming and schedule through the management system and the support for dynamic configurations.
-The communication should be made based on HTTP requests with JSON content.
+Other key feature for the ArQoS Pocket solution is naturally the integration with the ArQoS management system.
+This communication should be asynchronous and bi-directional in order to reduce and distribute the processing load by the probes and by the management system.
+It should, as well, be based on Representational State Transfer (REST), HTTP with Java Script Object Notation (JSON) and Secure Copy Protocol (SCP)/Secure File Transfer Protocol (SFTP) and follow the same protocol definition as the NG probes, ensuring compatibility and optimized integration effort.
+Furthermore, the use of web protocols allows a more direct and efficient processing on the management system side, without a significant overhead on the probes side.
+The connection also handle several issues associated with the probe discovery, the results delivery, the test’s programming and schedule through the management system and the support for dynamic configurations.

-The connection with the management network depends on the availability of the last, therefore there are two ways to initiate this connection: User request or automatically.
-In the first case, it is user’s responsibility to turn on Wi-Fi and change the default APN on the Android configurations, being able after to delivering results.
+The connection with the management network depends on the availability of the latter.
+Usually the management network is an internal operator’s network accessed frequently via a specific APN.
+In this case, there are two ways to initiate this connection: by user request or automatically.
+In the first case, it is the user’s responsibility to turn on Wi-Fi and change the default APN on the Android configurations, enabling communication with the management system.
 The “automatic” mode has an APN address configurable by the user, and all the connection establishment happens automatically, with transparency for the user.
 In this last case, the app cleverly connects to the management system, delivering the results when there are no tests to execute (at free times).
 In case of failure, the application must wait a “backoff” time and try the delivery again later.

 The last requirement is to have an option in order to automatically start the application when the device boots.
-If possible boot the device automatically, if it is charging, because there could be a scenario where the device is analyzing the network without any user interaction.
+If possible boot the device automatically, if it is charging, in ordert to support scenarios where the device is analyzing the network without any user interaction.

 Stakeholders

 A project success depends a lot of the agents involved in it, and it’s crucial to identify the stakeholder’s expectations to satisfy them.
-ArQoS solution has essentially 3 parts involved, namely: project team members, project managers and general users.
+ArQoS solution has essentially 3 parties involved, namely: project team members, project managers and general users.
 The project team members are composed by: the ArQoS pocket developers, the ArQoS NG team, management system team and the usability team.
-To help on understanding what these teams do, a complete diagram, involving all these stakeholders, its functions and interactions, is shown in the figure 3.3.
+To help on understanding what these teams do, a complete diagram, involving all these stakeholders, its functions and interactions, is shown in the figure 3.4.

-Project team members are essentially, the ones that have a direct influence on the project development and execution, consequentially, they have a big responsibility since are they that implement all the features and requirements of the project.
-In this solution, project team members can be divided into ArQoS Pocket developers, ArQoS NG team, the management system team and the usability team member.
+Project team members are essentially, the ones that have a direct influence on the project development and execution, consequentially, they have a big responsibility since they are the ones who implement all the features and requirements of the project.
+In this solution, project team members can be divided into ArQoS Pocket developers, ArQoS NG team, the management system team and the usability team.